jakoch/cpp-devbox/README.md

 This repository maintains Dockerfiles for generating two container images based on two Debian Linux versions.

-One image includes GCC and LLVM (container size: ~4GB).
+One image includes GCC and LLVM.

-The other image includes GCC, LLVM, and Vulkan SDK with Mesa (container size: ~6GB).
+The other image includes GCC, LLVM, and Vulkan SDK with Mesa.

 Both images are build using Debian 12 Bookworm and Debian 13 Trixie.